Leading Causes of Death in Australia

 1. Risk Factors: Smoking, long-term exposure to lung irritants like air pollution, chemical fumes, dust, and genetic factors.

-See also Wilt Chamberlain Cause of Death
+See also Lisa Marie Presley's Cause of Death Revealed

 1. Prevention: Quitting smoking, avoiding lung irritants, and managing symptoms through medication and lifestyle changes.